Bi-objective Ranking and Selection Using Stochastic Kriging: Proposed MORS procedure

 \subsubsection{Expected hypervolume difference}

-The hypervolume dominated by a given Pareto front $A$ with respect to a reference point $\mbf{r}$ is defined as the Lebesgue measure, denoted $\Lambda$, of the set of objective vectors dominated by the solutions in $A$, but not by $\mbf{r}$:
+The hypervolume dominated by a given Pareto front $P$ with respect to a reference point $\mbf{r}$ is defined as the Lebesgue measure, denoted $\Lambda$, of the set of objective vectors dominated by the solutions in $P$, but not by $\mbf{r}$:

 Thus, all the non-dominated vectors contribute to the indicator value, and the dominated vectors do not contribute.
-For two fronts A and B and a reference point $\mbf{r}$, the expected hypervolume change is then defined as \citep{Branke19}:
+For two fronts P and Q and a reference point $\mbf{r}$, the expected hypervolume change \citep{Branke19} is then defined as:

-Figure \ref{fig:hv} illustrates the concept; for a given Pareto front (set A) based on sample means (left panel), the EHVC calculates how much this set is expected to change (set B), under the assumption that the performance of each solution follows a certain probability distribution.
+Figure \ref{fig:hv} illustrates the concept; for a given Pareto front (set P) based on sample means (left panel), the EHVC calculates how much this set is expected to change (set Q), under the assumption that the performance of each solution follows a certain probability distribution.

 The EHVC was proposed in \cite{Branke16} and \cite{Branke19} as a criterion to allocate samples.
 Analytical expressions for EHVC were proposed for the bi-objective case; yet, computational complexity remains high.
-We use the concept of EHVC to estimate the expected change in the observed HV, if more samples were allocated to a given point, by replacing the observed objective outcomes (i.e., the sample means) by their SK predictors, as we expect these predictors to yield more accurate approximations of the performance.
+We use the concept of EHVC to estimate the expected change in the observed HV, if more samples were allocated to a given point $\mbf{x}_i$, by replacing the observed objective outcomes (i.e., $\mathbf{\bar{f}}_i$) by their SK predictors (i.e., $\mathbf{\hat{f}}_i$), as we expect these predictors to yield more accurate estimates of the true objective values.
 We refer to this criterion as the \emph{expected hypervolume difference} (EHVD):